VitD3 Supplementation in Patients With Multiple Myeloma VITAMIN D

 Inclusion Criteria:

-* Willing and able to take medication to prevent blood clots (example: aspirin, low molecular weight heparin, etc.) and comply with lenalidomide REMS program requirements.
+5. Patients must be willing and able to take DVT prophylaxis (aspirin, low molecular weight heparin, warfarin, or equivalent oral anticoagulation) and comply with lenalidomide REMS program requirements.

-* Be able to take and swallow oral medication (capsules) whole with no impairment of gastrointestinal function.
+11. Patients must be able to take and swallow oral medication (capsules) whole.

 Exclusion Criteria: